Three low-mass companions around aged stars discovered by TESS: Observations

 \subsubsection{Gemini}

-TOI-1608 was observed on 2022 February 10 UT using the ‘Alopeke speckle instrument on the Gemini North 8-m telescope and TOI-2336 was observed on 2022 May 05 UT using the Zorro instrument on the Gemini South 8-m telescope \citep{SH,HF}.
+TOI-1608 was observed on 2022 February 10 UT using the ‘Alopeke speckle instrument on the Gemini North 8-m telescope, TOI-2336 was observed on 2022 May 05 UT using the Zorro instrument on the Gemini South 8-m telescope \citep{SH,HF}.
+TOI-2521 was observed on 2023 January 8 UT using the Zorro speckle instrument on the Gemini South 8-m telescope.

-‘Alopeke and Zorro both provide simultaneous speckle imaging in two bands (562~nm and 832~nm) with output data products including a reconstructed image with robust contrast limits on companion detections.
-Our observations reveal that both TOI-1608 and TOI-2336 have no stellar companions to within the angular and image contrast levels achieved.
+‘Alopeke and Zorro both provide simultaneous speckle imaging in two bands (562~nm and 832~nm) with output data products including a reconstructed image with robust contrast limits on companion detections \citep[e.g.,][]{Howell2016}.

-For each star, three sets of 1000 x 0.06 second images were obtained and processed in our standard reduction pipeline \citep{Howell2011}.
+For TOI-1608 and TOI-2336, three sets of 1000 x 0.06 second images were obtained and processed in our standard reduction pipeline \citep{Howell2011}.
 Figure \ref{fig_Gemini} shows our final contrast curves and the 832 nm reconstructed speckle image.
 We find that both TOI-1608 and TOI-2336 have no stellar companions brighter than 5-9 magnitudes below that of the target star from the 8-m telescope diffraction limit (20 mas) out to 1.2”.
-At the distance of TOI-1608 (d=100 pc) these angular limits correspond to (sky-projected) spatial limits of 2 to 120 AU and for TOI-2336 (d=298 pc) the angular limits correspond to 6 to 358 AU.
+At the distance of TOI-1608 (d=101 pc) these angular limits correspond to (sky-projected) spatial limits of 2 to 120 AU and for TOI-2336 (d=297 pc) the angular limits correspond to 6 to 358 AU.
+Objects that are 5-9 magnitudes fainter than TOI-1608 (an F5 star) or TOI-2336 (an F4 star) will be late K-dwarfs or smaller objects \citep{Pecaut2012_Mamajek_Table1, Pecaut2013_Mamajek_Table2}, and will not have any significant impact on our analysis.